7 Best Hospital Bed Mattresses

 Mattress Stage for Pressure Ulcers

-Hospital mattresses are designed to accommodate specific stages of pressure ulcers, which are graded on a scale from 1-4.
-Stage 1 indicates a pressure ulcer that has not yet broken through the skin, whereas a stage 4 ulcer is a deep wound that might involve the underlying muscles, tendons, ligaments or bones.
-If you or a loved one has an existing pressure ulcer, it’s important to find a mattress that can accommodate the correct grade to ensure proper healing.
+Hospital mattresses are designed to accommodate specific pressure ulcer stages, graded on a scale from 1-4.
+Stage 1 indicates a pressure ulcer that has not yet broken through the skin, whereas a stage 4 ulcer is a deep wound that might involve the underlying muscles, tendons, ligaments, or bones.
+If you or a loved one has a pressure ulcer, finding a mattress that can accommodate the correct grade is important to ensure proper healing.
 This is especially important for higher-grade pressure ulcers, which may take longer to heal on a mattress designed for lower-grade ulcers.

-This mattress is a great option for bariatric patients due to its ultra-robust design.
+Our number 7 pick is the Ortho-Coil Super Firm Support Innerspring Mattress by Drive Medical.
+Due to its ultra-robust design, this mattress is a great option for bariatric patients.
 It can support up to 350 pounds and has maximum firmness due to the two polyester fiber pads integrated on the top and bottom of the mattress.
-It’s also a great fit for orthopedic patients or patients with low back pain, due to its enhanced support and firm design.
+Due to its enhanced support and firm design, it’s also a great fit for orthopedic patients or patients with lower back pain.

-The core of the mattress is composed of evenly distributed inter-mattress coils, which provide extra support and makes this mattress most suitable for patients who aren’t bedridden and who will spend at least a few hours out of bed each day.
-Its supportive, firm design means that the bed won’t sag over time, so it’s a good long-term investment.
+The mattress's core is composed of evenly distributed inter-mattress coils, which provide extra support and make this mattress most suitable for patients who aren’t bedridden and who will spend at least a few hours out of bed each day.
+Its supportive, firm design means the bed won’t sag over time, so it’s a good long-term investment.

 The bed also has a strong safety profile: it is fire-resistant and comes with a fluid-proof vinyl cover, making it ideal for patients who may be prone to accidents.
 It also has a one-year warranty on manufacturer defects.
 The Ortho-Coil Mattress will fit any standard-size hospital bed.